Empowering high-performance computing since 2000

 DIET (Distributed Interactive Engineering Toolbox) is a middleware designed for high-performance computing in a heterogeneous and distributed environment (workstations, clusters, grids, clouds).

-DIET was created and is still actively improved and updated by an open-source community led by the GRAAL research team and the SysFera company.
-The latter proposes SysFera-DS, a software suite whose core is based on DIET, as well as commercial support.
+DIET was created and is still actively improved and updated by an open-source community led by the AVALON research team.
+The latter proposes SysFera-DS, a software suite whose core can be based on DIET, as well as commercial support.

 Introduction to DIET